IsmaelHG/eBayAutoSearch/README.md

 This is a pretty basic python script designed for getting every eBay listing link from a specific search.
 The url list will be printed on console and also can be sent to a telegram account as a text message.

-It will search for new products every X seconds
+It will search for new products every X seconds and can support searches from any eBay country website (like US,UK,ES,GER, etc)

 ### Pre-requirements 📋